Supergiovane/node-red-contrib-hikvision-ultimate/README.md

 ## DESCRIPTION
-This is a set of nodes to handle ISAPI Hikvision messages.
-It works with digest authorization as well.<br/>
+This is a set of nodes to handle ISAPI Hikvision messages.<br/>
 Works with cameras, NVR and also with specialized devices, like Radar (for example DS-PR1-60 and 120).<br/>
 Digest authehtication is the default, so it should work with all gears!<br/>
 All nodes are capable of auto reconnect if the connection is lost and are able to actively monitor the connection.<br/>